phlib/beanstalk/README.md

 ```

 ## Pool
-The pool allows for work to pushed to and retrieved from multiple servers.
+The pool allows for work to be pushed to and retrieved from multiple servers.
 The interface for the pool is identical to
 the standard Connection class.
-It is implemented to be as transparent as possible.

 ```php
 use Phlib\Beanstalk\Connection;